idris-bayes/midi/README.md

 The main exceptions are the non-reserved control changes, and universal SysEx messages.
 SysEx and Sequencer Meta Events are intentionally unimplemented, as they are device specific.

+## To-do
+- Implement SysEx, SequencerME and SMPTE commands
+- The serialiser is very slow, speed could be increased by using difference lists or switching to a WriterT or something
+- The serialiser doesn't use running status, leading to larger than neccessary files.